Dorothea Schlözer Mentoring Program

-Specific workshops focusing on developing key skills (2-day intensive workshops).
+Specific qualification workshops focusing on developing key skills (mostly 2-day intensive workshops).

 Information and Networking Events concerning career related topics give the mentees the opportunity to expand their network, learn role models and get advice from Campus' experts.

 The Program started in 2010 as a pilot project for young academics.
-The program's 12th round started in March 2022.
+The program's 13th round started in March 2023.
 The mentoring program is part of the Dorothea Schlözer Program which provides different instruments to support female researchers.
-More than 200 doctoral and postdoctoral researchers from different faculties and 5 Max-Planck Institutes participated already in the program.
-More than 60 professors of the Göttingen Campus participated as mentors.